PipeMFL-240K: A Large-scale Dataset and Benchmark for Object Detection in Pipeline Magnetic Flux Leakage Imaging: Overview of Dataset

 \subsection{Image and Annotation}

-The dataset consists of 240,320 pseudo-color images from 11 different pipelines.
+The dataset consists of 249,320 pseudo-color images from 12 different pipelines.
 The dataset is organized using the Portable Network Graphics (PNG) format.
 The detailed data pre-processing procedure is summarized in Section~\ref{sec:prepro}.

-Annotation is performed by a dedicated team consisting of six data analysis experts.
+Annotation is performed by a dedicated team consisting of six data analysis experts (4 junior, 2 senior).
+Each pipeline is divided into 1 km segments with rotating junior annotators to minimize bias.
+6 experts establish unified standards via joint discussion after a warm-up annotation phase.
+When junior annotators finish, senior experts review the annotations together to ensure the annotations are correct.
 This expert team has annotation experience for more than ten years.
-According to over 5,000 reports of real excavating testing statistics, the precision of the annotation exceeds 98\%, which ensures that the annotations are both accurate and relevant for real-world engineering applications.
+According to over 5,000 reports of real excavation testing statistics, the precision of the annotation exceeds 98\%, which ensures that the annotations are both accurate and relevant for real-world engineering applications.
 The precision is not an intra-annotator k-value but the post-excavation confirmation rate obtained from the field reports of the pipeline operator.
 This engineering-based validation ensures that the bounding boxes are aligned with real-world defect confirmations rather than with purely academic consensus metrics.